 5. Old English Sheepdog

 A gentle giant is the best way to describe the Old English Sheepdog.
-He is more of a European Heinz 57 than British, with a bit of Russian and Scottish thrown into his history.
+He is more of a European than English, with a bit of Russian and Scottish thrown into his history.
 In England, he worked diligently as a drover.
 His charges were both cattle and sheep.
 You may see references to his nickname, Bobtail.
 That refers to the pup’s shortened tail, a sign that their owners didn’t have to pay taxes on them.

 The Bloodhound and the Beagle share a common ancestry.
 This pup is the long-legged version.
 He has all the qualities that make him an excellent scent dog.
 He has a keen sense of smell and the curiosity to keep him on the job.
 His pedigree is impressive, with a history that goes back to the 7th century.
 The breed got its start from the French monk, Hubert, the patron saint of hunters.